lang-ai/docs/source/index.html.md

 * This document describes the API for lang.ai.
 * All requests must be encrypted with https.
-* Except POST /login, every request must be authenticated with the user's token
+* Except POST /login, every request must be authenticated with the user's token.
-* The service will be hosted under api.lang.ai
+* The service will be hosted under api.lang.ai.

 # Authentication